qupath/qupath/CONTRIBUTING.md

 ### Reporting bugs

-If you find a bug, you can report it [here](https://github.com/qupath/qupath/issues).
+If you find a bug, you can report it in the [QuPath issue tracker](https://github.com/qupath/qupath/issues).

 Please do follow the template to make the job of finding and fixing the bug as painless as possible.

 ### Supporting others

 #### Answering questions

 [forum.image.sc](https://forum.image.sc/tags/qupath) isn't just a good place for asking questions - it's a good place for answering them too.

 It's _enormously helpful_ when users of the software answer one another's questions rather than leaving it up to the developer... and it's a good way to learn as well.